Fast GPU Linear Algebra via Compile Time Expression Fusion: Internal Design and Expression Optimisation

 Unique to Bandicoot among linear algebra toolkits is its compile-time generation of fused GPU kernel sources, supported by all available GPU backends.
-Most linear algebra toolkits ship with either a set of predefined kernel sources or infrastructure to build these kernels when they are needed.
-In contrast, Bandicoot has the AST for each expression available at compile time, allowing the generation of fused GPU kernel source at compile time, which in turn allows for embedding the kernel source directly into the compiled program.
-This reduces the size of the compiled program, as only those kernels that are needed are included, and no runtime infrastructure for generating kernels is necessary.
+Every GPU backend supports on-the-fly compilation of GPU kernel source, so that user code can freely be distributed between systems with various GPUs.
+Most linear algebra toolkits make use of this, and ship with either a set of predefined kernel sources or infrastructure to build these kernels when they are needed.
+For specialised operations such as matrix decompositions and pseudo-random number generation, Bandicoot has predefined kernel sources that are compiled in exactly this way.

-The approach relies on the use of {\it skeleton kernels} and C-like macros, which are supported in some form by every GPU vendor's low-level toolkits.
-Each {skeleton kernel} is a deliberately straightforward recipe for a kernel that uses placeholders to represent its inputs and outputs.
-Figure~\ref{fig:skel_copy} shows a simplified example of Bandicoot's { \tt copy} skeleton kernel, which copies an input Bandicoot expression to an output.
+However, because Bandicoot has the AST for each expression available at compile-time, it can generate fused GPU kernels directly at compile-time.
+These generated GPU kernel sources can then be embedded directly into the compiled program.
+This reduces the size of the compiled program, as only those kernels that are needed are included, and no run-time infrastructure for generating kernels is necessary.

-When a user writes an expression, Bandicoot generates definitions of each macro used in the skeleton kernel.
-For example, an input expression like { \tt Y = X + 3} has its element access macro defined as:
+The approach relies on the use of \textit{skeleton kernels} and C-like macros, which are supported in some form by every GPU vendor's low-level toolkits.
+Each skeleton kernel is a deliberately straightforward recipe for a kernel that uses placeholders to represent its inputs and outputs.
+Figure~\ref{fig:skel_copy} shows a simplified example of Bandicoot's \mbox{ \tt copy} skeleton kernel, which copies an input Bandicoot expression to an output.